slz37/Personal-Projects/MAL Bot/README.md

-Updates user tags for anime in user's list on myanimelist.net Currently supports adding tags to all empty rows, removing all tags, filtering gennres for tags.
+Bot for myanimelist.net that automates some useful functions and ranks the anime on a user's PTW list.
+Currently supports adding tags an empty row, removing tags, updating tags without replacing, and replacing tags.
+PTW rankings are still under development.

 User must supply username and password as input.